 Share the Beach Distances Infographic - please share with your friends and family!

-“Our coastal bird populations are in crisis, and they really need your help this year,” says Nolan Schillerstrom, Coastal Program Associate at Audubon South Carolina.
+“Our coastal bird populations are in crisis, and they really need your help,” says Nolan Schillerstrom, Coastal Program Associate at Audubon South Carolina.
 “It’s as easy as being mindful and giving them sufficient space from you and your furry friends when you’re out enjoying our beaches, sandbars, and islands.”

 Due to compounding threats including sea-level rise, habitat loss, and human disturbance, North American seabirds have decreased by 70 percent since 1950, with an even steeper decline in North American shorebird species since 1973.
 Audubon’s Coastal Bird Stewardship Program aims to reverse these trends across South Carolina and the country by engaging coastal communities and visitors in the protection of beach-nesting birds.